zhreshold/mxnet-ssd/README.md

-# SSD: Single Shot MultiBox Detector
+# SSD: Single Shot MultiBox Object Detector

 SSD is an unified framework for object detection with a single network.